dbanetto/uni/lab03/report.md

 % David Barnett ID: 300313764

 # Abstract

 *The abstract is a brief summary of the report and contains the scope, motivation, results, the meaning of the results and the conclusion.
 The abstract is the first thing a person will read in your report.
 It is important to present the information in a clear, succinct manner to entice the viewer into reading your report.*

+This experiment aims to investigate a the efficiency of a range of routing protocols in a simulated network.

 # Introduction